 “It Works!”
-Dr. James Paterniti presenting himself as a great testimonial that Deep Brain Stimulation might be an alternative to managing Parkinson’s Disease, along with his Minds in Motion Program at Scripps Clinic.
+Dr. James Paterniti presenting himself as a great testimonial that Deep Brain Stimulation for Parkinson’s Disease might be an alternative to managing the disease, along with his Minds in Motion Program at Scripps Clinic.

 There are many sides to Parkinson’s disease.
 Deep Brain Stimulation is one of many alternatives on how to mitigate the symptoms of Parkinson’s Disease.